NiCE: History

 In April 2021, it was announced that NiCE would be acquiring MindTouch, a San Diego–based knowledge management company founded in 2005.
 NICE rebranded the platform as CXone Expert.
 In 2021, growth in numerous tech sectors led to NiCE receiving a valuation of $17 billion, making it the most valuable company in Israel.
 During the same period, the company partnered with Google Cloud.

 In June 2023, NiCE was recognized by Frost & Sullivan with its 2023 Best Practices Company of the Year Award for Conversational AI.

-n June 2024, it was announced that its CEO Barak Eilam would be stepping down from his role as chief executive officer at the end of 2024.
+In June 2024, it was announced that its CEO Barak Eilam would be stepping down from his role as chief executive officer at the end of 2024.
 Eilam would continue to be involved with NiCE during the first half of 2025, serving in a strategic consulting role for the software company.
 Just over a month after the announcement of Eilam's departure, former SAP executive Scott Russell was announced as his replacement.
 Russell would begin is role as CEO effective January 1, 2025.
-In August, the company released its second-quarter figures which saw net profit for the quarter increase by 33% to $115.8 million.
+In Q3, NiCE announced a 13% year-on-year growth cloud service revenue.

-NiCE updated CXone Mpower in late 2024, after which the company was described to be "well positioned" for growth in the CCaaS market.
+NiCE updated CXone in late 2024, after which the company was described to be "well positioned" for growth in the CCaaS market.
 This included analysts at Cantor Fitzgerald, who had NiCE as one of their picks to benefit from the rise of AI use by corporations.
 The company completed the year by reporting strong financial results, with $2.7 billion total revenue from the Q4 2024 earnings.

 In January 2025, NiCE announced plans to expand its anti–money laundering (AML) strategy globally, while market capitalization for the software firm had reached $10.49 billion.
-NiCE was in the media again later that month when its CXone Mpower platform helped Great Southern Bank dramatically cut waiting times.
+NiCE was in the media again later that month when its CXone platform helped Great Southern Bank dramatically cut waiting times.
 In early 2025, NiCE experienced a 6.16% single day rise in its share price.
 After starting his role as CEO, Scott Russell spoke about his plans and future expectations for NiCE.
 He stated in his first official interview as CEO with CX Today that the focus will remain on expansion and AI.
+During 2025, NiCE formed several partnerships with other technology firms.
+This included the May announcement with AWS, which made NiCE’s CXone CCaaS platform available on the AWS Marketplace.
+With a continued effort to grow its reach in AI, NiCE partnered with ServiceNow to provide an integrated platform.